Kennarttechl/flask_quickstart_generator/README.md

 **Increased Developer Efficiency:**

-With Flask Boilerplate Generator, you can focus on building the core functionalities of your application instead of wasting time on repetitive setup tasks.
+With Flask Quickstart Generator, you can focus on building the core functionalities of your application instead of wasting time on repetitive setup tasks.
 This translates to faster development cycles, improved productivity, and a more enjoyable development experience.

-Flask Boilerplate Generator empowers you with a comprehensive set of features to streamline request processing and safeguard your application against common web vulnerabilities.
+Flask Quickstart Generator empowers you with a comprehensive set of features to streamline request processing and safeguard your application against common web vulnerabilities.

 ## User Commands: To Get Started Quickly

-Flask Boilerplate Generator provides convenient commands to streamline your project setup:
+Flask Quickstart Generator provides convenient commands to streamline your project setup:

 **Create Project Folder:**